aDotInTheVoid/gotoLang/README.md

 ```
 GOTO expr
 ```
-normaly statements are executed sequentialy.
-However after the execution of a GOTO Statements, the next statement executed will be the `expr`th statement of the program (starting at 0, of cource).
+normally statements are executed sequentially.
+However after the execution of a GOTO Statements, the next statement executed will be the `expr`th statement of the program (starting at 0, of course).
 If `expr` is not an integer, or out of range, this is a error.
 ### Assign Statements
 ```
 id = expr